Gaojingtong/gaojingtong.github.io/index.md

 - Outstanding Academic Performance Award (OAPA-CityU)

 ## News
+- **2024.08:** Our survey "Multimodal Recommender Systems: A Survey" has been accepted by CSUR.
 - **2024.07:** Our LLM-based reranking framework "LLM-enhanced Reranking in Recommender Systems" is available on arxiv, welcome to cite it.
 - **2024.07:** We achieved second place overall in the "KDD CUP 2024 (Multi-Task Online Shopping Challenge for LLMs)" competition hosted by Amazon.
 (Third place in three tracks and second place in two tracks)
 - **2024.07:** Our multiscenario recommendation framework [HierRec](https://arxiv.org/abs/2309.02061) has been accepted by CIKM2024 and deployed in related services of Huawei.
 Welcome to cite it.